Jobs and Regional Growth Fund success stories

 Supported by the Jobs and Regional Growth Fund, the expansion will increase the throughput of the feedlot by an additional 80,000 cattle per year.
 The project also includes the installation of a gas-fired power station and the construction of an innovative, fertiliser manufacturing facility.

 The project will create 34 new long-term operational jobs.
 Additionally, downstream meat producers have indicated around 115 full-time jobs will be created at regional abattoirs.

-Mungalli Creek Dairy, at Millaa Millaa on the southern Atherton Tablelands, is building a new milk processing facility that will create 25 new operational jobs.
-The new $3 million facility will accommodate milk processing, yoghurt and cheese production, will feature cold rooms and packing areas.
+Mungalli Creek Dairy, at Millaa Millaa on the southern Atherton Tablelands, has completed construction on a new milk processing facility that is set to create 24 new operational jobs.
+The new $3 million facility accommodates milk processing, yoghurt and cheese production, and features cold rooms and packing areas.

 Established in 2000 and one of the largest employers in Millaa Millaa with more than 60 employees, Mungalli Creek Dairy is one of two certified biodynamic dairy farms in Australia.
 With growing demand for biodynamic dairy products, the facility’s modern and efficient equipment will increase productivity and will allow the business to grow market share and become export compliant.

 Oreco Group, an Australian-owned horticultural and garden products business will invest $20.8 million into expanding its production facilities in Childers, near Bundaberg.
 The project will accelerate the delivery of the project by three years and will allow the rapidly growing business to double production, introduce new product lines and increase its logistics capability.

 The phased development will commence with a new manufacturing hub that will allow Oreco to diversify its product offerings with additional mulches, fertilisers, and animal feeds and bedding.

 The company’s expansion will create 140 new jobs for the region including machinery operators and drivers, technicians and trade workers, clerical and administration workers.